framejs/framejs/readme.md

 # FrameJS

 Welcome to FrameJS!
-This documentation is created to help answer any questions you may have about what FrameJS is, how to use it and what its APIs are.
+This documentation tries to help answer any questions you may have about what FrameJS is, how to use it and what its APIs are.

 ### A web component library for building reusable elements
 Build encapsulated elements that manages their own state, then reuse them in any web project to make complex UIs.
 With it's small size (~1.5kb gzipped) it fits well for simple elements as well as for complex components.

 ### Why FrameJS?
-FrameJS was created to solve design and UI implementations across multiple projects and frameworks, not only to share style, but to share the experience of well crafted UI.

-An element created using FrameJS is just a regular web component, but with the magic of automatic updates on properties and attributes changes and helpful features to make the custom elements API an enjoyable experience to use.
+FrameJS tries to make it easy and safe to build UI elements you can use across projects and frameworks.

+It doesn't rely on specific build pipelines or compilers, so it fits right in to existing projects.
+It supports and provides decorators for Typescript, using JSX and other templating languages.
+And you can choose to use features like shadow dom and rendering per elements as fits.

+It won't stop you from using any existing techniques for custom elements.
+It's purpose is to aid you as a developer by providing tested functionality and speed up your work.

 ## Try FrameJS

 Try FrameJS online or set up your local development environment.

 ### Online
-If you’re just interested in playing around with FrameJS, you can use an online code playground.
+If you’re interested in playing around with FrameJS, you can use an online code playground.
 Try a Hello World template on [Stackblitz](https://stackblitz.com/edit/framejs?file=index.js)

 Other Hello World templates on stackblitz:
 * [FrameJS + lit-html](https://stackblitz.com/edit/framejs-lit-html?file=index.js)